Substance Abuse and Addiction Treatment Resources in Waco

 Located between Austin and Dallas, the small city of Waco sits on the banks of the Brazos River and offers may recreational activities to its residents and visitors.
 Where Dr. Pepper was created, the city is also home to mammoth remains, museums, a zoo and a water park.
 The cost of living is one of the lowest in the nation, and employment opportunities are high.
 Waco benefits from a strong economy and a good transportation hub so that its citizens enjoy a pleasantly short commute time.

 Not everything’s rosy in this city, though.
 Drug use and distribution is still spreading across Texas at a rapid rate, and a new wave of methamphetamine has caused a rise in the levels of drug abuse and overdose.
 It has overtaken heroin as the dominant drug threat in many parts of Texas.
-In Waco itself, crack rentals have been an issue for police.
+In Waco itself, cocaine misuse have been an issue for police.
 Residents loan their vehicles to drug dealers in exchange for some of the drug or some cash.
 When deals go wrong, as is often the case, the cars are reported as stolen, taking up an enormous amount of police time.
 Also in Waco, illegal drug use among teenagers is increasing with schools being some of the most common places to find supplies.

 You’re not alone in this struggle.